openfaas/docs/docs/community.md

 Fill out [this form to join](https://goo.gl/forms/SqpLSdyzVoOboRqs1).

+## Getting help

+The GitHub repositories can be a rich source of information, but you are encouraged to ask your support questions through Slack and keep the issue tracker for flagging issues with the code or release and for proposing features to support your use-case.

-## Consulting and commercial users
+### Consulting and commercial users

 Consulting and priority support is available [for OpenFaaS Ltd customers](https://openfaas.com/support/).

-## Community Insiders Program and GitHub Sponsors
+### Community Insiders Program and GitHub Sponsors

 Find out how you can get exclusive updates and offers directly from the project lead.